flowgrammable/dev-machine/README.md

  ```sh
  $ git clone git@github.com:flowgrammable/dev-machine.git
  ```
+4. Configure additional shared folders between the host and guest machine(s).
+ - Edit `Vagrantfile` by following the comments in the section labeled 'Share an additional folder to the guest VM'.
-4. Run the commands below.
+5. Run the commands below.
 The result will be three virtual machines running in virtualbox.

  ```sh
  $ cd dev-machine